-- new town development in peri-urban areas; - post-disaster reconstruction; - city center and station area redevelopment; - improvement of congested and wooden residential areas: - integrated LR with railway development; and - small-scale LR for land consolidation in urbanized areas.
+- new town development in peri-urban areas; - post-disaster reconstruction; - city center and station area redevelopment; - improvement of congested and wooden residential areas; - integrated LR with railway development; and - small-scale LR for land consolidation in urbanized areas.

 New town development in peri-urban areas.
 The most typical LR projects in Japan are those that aim to develop large- and medium-scale residential areas in agricultural land and vacant land areas.
 During the period of huge housing demand in the 1950s to 1990s, LR supplied numerous housing lands.
-LR
+LR cooperatives are often adopted as the implementing entity due to profitability and ease of operation.
+Most of the LR cooperative project have utilized sales of reserve land as the major financial resource.
+Figure 3.1 illustrates an example of new town development in a peri-urban area.

-16 One kind of real estate tax imposed by some municipalities in
+16 One kind of real estate tax imposed by some municipalities in Japan.